Rtyujklop/fresh-value/docs/DesignDoc.md

 >_**[Sprint 2 & 4]** **Include images of your code coverage report.** If there are any anomalies, discuss
 > those._
+(code-coverage.png) (in directory)
+Sprint 2: For our code coverage, it seems that our NeedController needs to be tested additonally, as our coverage is under 50%.

 ## Ongoing Rationale
 >_**[Sprint 1, 2, 3 & 4]** Throughout the project, provide a time stamp **(yyyy/mm/dd): Sprint # and description** of any _**mayor**_ team decisions or design milestones/changes and corresponding justification._